ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 Is ChatGPT HIPAA-Compliant for Clinical Use?

-No, standard ChatGPT is not HIPAA compliant for clinical use.
+No, standard ChatGPT is not HIPAA-compliant for clinical use.

 Three categories of ChatGPT use by compliance risk: